Practical coaching, training, and resources across executive function, ADHD, parenting, relationships, and inclusion.

 What does it really look like to parent a teen with ADHD — especially when emotions run high and support feels hard to find?
 Based on the real lived experience of Singaporeans, this book sheds light on the emotional dynamics that shape family life.

-Also included: sections on ADHD, parenting, and support resources contributed by Moonlake Lee, Founder of Unlocking ADHD and parent of an ADHD youth.
+Also included: sections on ADHD, parenting, and support resources contributed by Moonlake Lee, a parent of an ADHD youth.

-50% of net proceeds donated to support two ADHD charities — Unlocking ADHD and SPARK.
+Special Charity Edition: 50% of net proceeds will be donated to two Singapore ADHD charities, Unlocking ADHD and SPARK.

-Visit the Book Website — Find Out More & Get Your Copy ↗Free & Curated
+Visit the Book Website — Find Out More & Get Your Copy ↗Book Design

 Part 2: a parent and parent coach's perspective on navigating emotional regulation in ADHD families.